visit-dav/visit/src/doc/cli_manual/functions.rst

   ClearCacheForAllEngines() -> integer

-host : type
+host : string
     The name of the computer where the compute engine is running.

-simulation : type
+simulation : string
     The name of the simulation being processed by the compute engine.

 return type : integer